potatoqualitee/ogimage/README.md

           hashtable-filepath: ./sample/replace-template.ps1
 ```

-To add it to your website, edit the html and add
+To add it to your website, copy the images to an appropriate directory, edit the html output of your webpage and add the following code in your `<head>`.

 ```
 <meta property="og:type" content="article" />